NajaAFonseca/yeaaa/_pages/Notes-Completion.md

 - Again, with the mathematics, if I was aware, IF, I would of aced this quiz.

 Q2 Behavior of mystery procedure with if statement
 - Where does the values of true and false come out?
 Is this a boolean statement?
-How was I supposed to tell?
+How was I supposed to tell if it was?

 Q5 How nested loops with lists function
 - Makes sense. would of gotten it right though.
 Probably just a misclick not gonna lie.